AckerApple/ack-angular-fx/README.md

 # Install

 ## Requirements
-Since your are using Angular, the following are expected to already be installed:
+Since you're using Angular, the following are expected to already be installed:

 - reflect-metadata
 - @angular/core